rashaad-ak/HotlineBling/README.md

-# PESUIO-WinForms
+# Hotline Bling
-A PESU-IO course I took about Winforms and used Visual Studio.
-The apps is used to display six most important contacts.
+A contacts app written in C# done in Visual Studio.